 \section{Conclusion}

-We have provided a second-order approximation for the price of a put option in the Verhulst model with time-dependent parameters, as well as an associated fast calibration scheme.
-In addition, we deduce that our expansion methodology can easily extend to models with general drift and power type diffusion coefficients that satisfy some regularity conditions.
-We provide the formula for the second-order put option price in this general setting too.
-Moreover, when parameters are assumed to be piecewise-constant, our approximation formula is closed-form.
+We have established a second-order approximation for the price of a put option in a general stochastic volatility framework.
+The general drift and power-type diffusion coefficients of the stochastic volatility model satisfy some regularity conditions, for which we provided sufficient conditions regarding existence of an equivalent martingale measure.
+When parameters are assumed to be piecewise-constant, our approximation formula becomes closed-form.
 In addition, this assumption allows us to devise a fast calibration scheme by exploiting recursive properties of the iterated integral operators in terms of which our approximation formulas are expressed.
-We establish the explicit form of the error term induced by the expansion.
-We determine sufficient ingredients for obtaining a meaningful bound on this error term, these ingredients essentially being higher order moments pertaining to the volatility process.
-Lastly, we perform a numerical sensitivity analysis for the approximation formula in the Verhulst model, and show that the error is small, behaves as we expect with respect to parameter changes, and is within the range for application purposes.
-In particular, it is of our opinion that the general second-order approximation formula will be very useful for practitioners, as obtaining the pricing formula for different models only requires basic differentiation, the formula is essentially instantaneous to compute, the fast calibration scheme can be used to calibrate models rapidly, and the error is sufficiently low for application purposes.
+We established the explicit form of the error term induced by the expansion, and bounded it in terms of moments of functionals of the underlying volatility process.
+We performed a numerical sensitivity analysis for the approximation formula in the SABR-$\mu$ and Stochastic Verhulst models, and showed that the error is small, behaves as we expect with respect to parameter changes, and is within an acceptable range for application purposes.
+It is of our opinion that such general second-order approximation formula will be very useful for practitioners since: obtaining the pricing formula for different stochastic volatility models only requires basic differentiation, the formula is essentially instantaneous to compute, the fast calibration scheme can be used to calibrate models rapidly, and the error is sufficiently low for the purposes of application.